payshares-legacy/payshares-data-api/README.md

         }

 ### total_value_sent [/total_value_sent{startTime}{endTime}{exchange}]
-The total of amounts sent or exchanged from any wallet, either through a payment or an "offerCreate" that exercises another offer, for a curated list of currency/issuers and XPR, normalized to a specified currency
+The total of amounts sent or exchanged from any wallet, either through a payment or an "offerCreate" that exercises another offer, for a curated list of currency/issuers and XPS, normalized to a specified currency

 #### POST

 + Parameters
     + startTime (string, optional) ... any momentjs-readable date, defaults to 1 day before end time
     + endTime (string, optional) ... any momentjs-readable date, defaults to now
     + exchange (JSON, optional) ... desired currency for valuation, in the form {currency, issuer}.
-Defaults to XPR
+Defaults to XPS

 + Request (json)